elton-okawa/go-battleship/README.md

 ## TODO

+* Create account
+* Persist each game state in a DS
+* Persist player statistic over games
 * Random placement bigger ships - now we only place single square
 * Keep track if an entire ship was sinked (more than one square)